byterubpay/byterub-site/_posts/2016-01-31-overview-and-logs-for-the-dev-meeting-held-on-2016-01-31.md

 **\<xmrpromotions>**  I think typing is fine too.
 **\<ArticMine>**  This is fine
 **\<fluffypony>**  agreed
-**\<fluffypony>**  plus there are people working on Monero that would prefer not to have to use a voice changer just to participate :-P
+**\<fluffypony>**  plus there are people working on ByteRub that would prefer not to have to use a voice changer just to participate :-P
 **\<fluffypony>**  ok so there are a few things on the agenda
 **\<luigi1111>**  I'm sick so my voice is already changed
 **\<warptangent>**  the format seems to have been working well for kovri too